-Phoenix Community Learning Center will read at or above grade level in grades K-3.
+Academic Goal Statement 6: In compliance with the Third Grade Guarantee, students at The Phoenix Community Learning Center will read at or above grade level in grades K-3.

-- (a) 75 percent of Phoenix Community Learning Center students who have attended the school for two or more years will score in the Proficient, Accelerated, or Advanced category on the Reading Ohio Achievement Assessment in 3rd grade.3 Metric: Reading OAA - (b) 75 percent of Phoenix Community Learning Center students who have attended the school for two or more years will score in the Proficient, Accelerated, or Advanced category on the Math Ohio Achievement Assessment in 3rd grade.
-Metric :Math OAA
+- a) Eighty percent of The Phoenix Community Learning Center students who have attended the school for two or more years will score in the Proficient, Accelerated, or Advanced category on the Reading Ohio Achievement Assessment in third grade. - i.
+Metric: Reading PARCC Assessment - b) Eighty percent of The Phoenix Community Learning Center students who have attended the school for two or more years will score in the Proficient, Accelerated, or Advanced category on the Math Ohio Achievement Assessment in third grade. - i.
+Metric: Math PARCC Assessment

-Organizational Viability Goal Statement 1: Phoenix Community Learning Center will demonstrate fiscal viability that focuses on student achievement and responsible use of public monies.
+Organizational Viability Goal Statement 1:

+The Phoenix Community Learning Center will demonstrate fiscal viability that focuses on student achievement and responsible use of public monies.